FNALLPC/cms-das-pre-exercises/_episodes/03-CMSDASPreExercise-ROOT-python.md

 ```
 {: .source}

+You should see the same contents of the file as before.

 `Long64_t TTree::Draw(const char * varexp, const char * selection, ...)` is a fast way to make a plot from a TTree.
 The first argument, `varexp`, is what you want to plot (accepts single branches as well as expressions; the string is compiled on the fly by CINT).
 The second argument, `selection`, allows you to filter events before plotting.